jackdewinter/pymarkdown/newdocs/src/plugins/rule_md033.md

 ### Special Sequences - Processing Instructions and the DOCTYPE Directive

-In earlier versions of the rule plugin, support for identifying a generic Processing Instruction starting with the `?` character was supported.
+In earlier versions of the Rule Plugin, support for identifying a generic Processing Instruction starting with the `?` character was supported.
 After doing some needed research, it was determined that Processing Instructions are supported in XML documents, [but not in HTML documents](https://www.tutorialspoint.com/xml/xml_processing.htm).